learn-co-curriculum/ruby-arguments-readme/README.md

 ## Defining Method Parameters

-To add parameters to a method, you specify them in the method signature––the line that starts with `def`.
+To add parameters to a method, you specify them in the method signature &mdash; the line that starts with `def`.
 Simply add parentheses after the name of the method and create a placeholder name for your parameter.